RobertoFalconi/MinimalAPIsTemplate/README.md

 Complete and working ASP.NET Core Minimal APIs template, with lots of ready to go examples, including OAuth 2.0 Authentication using JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.

 ## Examples of services and middlewares in this template:
-- Authentication with JWT, JWS and JWE
-- Authorization with additional Policies using AuthorizationHandler
 - Architecture pattern based on Minimal APIs with Endpoint Handlers
 - Asynchronous Services calls with Dependency Injection (DI) and Scoped Services
+- Authentication with JWT, JWS, JWE and JOSE
+- Authorization with additional Policies using AuthorizationHandler
+- Docker
-- HSTS and HTTPS Redirection
+- Entity Framework Core and LINQ
 - Exception Handler
+- Hangfire
 - Health Checks
-- Docker
+- HSTS and HTTPS Redirection
 - NLog and JSON Console
-- Hangfire
 - OpenAPI Swagger with Swashbuckle
-- Entity Framework Core and LINQ

 ## AuthN and AuthZ examples ready to go:
 - JWT unsigned and not encrypted for basic knowledge